SKrishna791/Symphony/README.md

 ## Welcome to Symphony Website

 In order to host this website locally, I have used Xampp Hosting.
-So if you want to check it out, make sure to run Apache and MySQL in your XAMPP control panel.
+So if you want to check it out, make sure to run Apache and MySQL servers in your XAMPP control panel.

 ### Steps to start Symphony
 * Import all the files from the repo to your system.